 Psychotherapy Grounded in Theory: Conducting individual therapy across the age span, family therapy, and/or couples counseling.
-As of September 2021, we are back to seeing some clients in person; however, we predict that many clients will want to continue to use telehealth services.
-As a result, students will be well trained in this modality and build competency with telehealth.
+Students will be well trained in both providing telehealth and in-person services to build competency with both.

 Efficient and Accurate Clinical Writing Skills: Writing diagnostic assessments (along with learning how to accurately diagnose), jointly developing and executing treatment plans grounded in theory, and documenting progress in daily notes and treatment summaries.

 Clinical Supervision: Supervision/training is a top priority for us, so you will get a lot of support and feedback to help foster your growth and development.
 Attending weekly supervision and gaining the dedicated support of the CARE supervision team in achieving the necessary requirements for your respective practicum.